pavanravindra/pavanravindra.github.io/index.markdown

 <center>Welcome to my website!</center>

-My name is Pavan Ravindra, and I am an undergraduate at the University of Maryland, studying molecular simulations with [Dr. Pratyush Tiwary](https://sites.google.com/site/pratyushtiwary/).
+I am an undergraduate at the University of Maryland, studying molecular simulations with [Dr. Pratyush Tiwary](https://sites.google.com/site/pratyushtiwary/).

 I am double majoring in Biochemistry and Computer Science, and I plan to graduate in May 2021.
 After that, I will be headed to graduate school (although I'm still deciding where I'll be going).